What's it like being in a museum at night?

 It's fair to say that overall our experience at Benesse House was a little hit and miss, and not all our expectations were met, and so a definitive yes-or-no review of it remains elusively out of reach.

 In many ways it ticked the boxes of a special and memorable hotel stay.
-It could certainly be argued that being on-site and having preferential after-hours access to the Benesse Museum is worth a stay here all on its own.
+It could certainly be argued that being on-site and having preferential after-hours access to the art at Benesse Museum and Park is worth a stay here all on its own.

 On the other hand, this hotel stay does not come cheap.
 And while the hotel is priced as luxury the rooms are anything but.